hibri/hibri.github.io/_posts/2017-11-13-terraform-for-grownups.md

 ---

-# Terraform for grownups - A model for scaling Terraform workflow in a large organisation

 It’s very easy to run terraform from a laptop and go wild managing your infrastructure.
 But what do you do when you start working on more complex infrastructure.
 How do you avoid running into each other ?